hashicorp/packer/website/source/docs/provisioners/chef-client.html.markdown

 template](/docs/templates/configuration-templates.html) and has a set of variables available to use:

+-   `EncryptedDataBagSecretPath` - The path to the encrypted data bag secret
 -   `NodeName` - The node name set in the configuration.
 -   `ServerUrl` - The URL of the Chef Server set in the configuration.
 -   `ValidationKeyPath` - Path to the validation key, if it is set.